Far InfraRed Therapy

 Arterial and Peripheral Blood Flow

-Cardiovascular disease (CVD) is common health problem and improving blood flow is critical.
-Far infrared therapy has been shown to enhance the dilation of the brachial artery in those with CVD, reduce diastolic blood pressure and lower coronary risk factors.
+Cardiovascular disease (CVD) is common and improving blood flow is critical.
+Far InfraRed therapy has been shown to enhance the dilation of the brachial artery in those with CVD, reduce diastolic blood pressure and lower coronary risk factors.

 Other effects including upregulating nitric oxide (NO) production, which is essential in reducing arterial stiffness and improving blood oxygenation, and reducing inflammation in the endothelial cells.
 Found in the thin membrane between the inside of the heart and the blood vessels, endothelial cells play a vital role in controling the heartbeat and producing enzymes that prevent blood clotting.